danlark1/miniselect/README.md

   - This algorithm is based on [Introselect](https://en.wikipedia.org/wiki/Introselect) algorithm, it is used in libstdc++ in `std::nth_element`, however instead of falling back to MedianOfMedians it is using HeapSelect which adds logarithm to its worst complexity.
   - **Location:** `<algorithm>`.
   - **Functions:** `std::nth_element`.
-  - **Performance advice:** This algorithm is used in standard library and is not recommended to use if you seek for performance.
+  - **Performance advice:** This algorithm is used in standard library and is not recommended to use if you are looking for performance.

 <p align="center"><img src="https://media.giphy.com/media/VOBM4MVBpiTgkbA6CH/giphy.gif" /></p>